OliviaLaske/ImageTriangulation/README.md

 ![Image triangulation for varying point cloud densities](/readmeImages/densityVariation.png) __Figure 9__ Point cloud triangulation and final image triangulation for density reductions of 1, 20, and 40.

-Changing the density reduction does not significantly alter the appearance of the final image trianglulation compared to varying the threshold.
+Changing the density reduction does not significantly alter the appearance of the final image triangulation compared to varying the threshold.
 In other words, the output images in Figure 8 do not look very different from the ones in Figure 9.
 The image in the leftmost panel in Figure 9, though, demonstrates the extent to which density reduction declutters the points.
 As a result, the main purpose of density reduction is to decrease run time and avoid clusters of very small triangles.

 ### Ramdomized Point Cloud
 ![Image triangulation using a random point cloud](/readmeImages/randomPoints.png)